-\ The 2021 year has not been restated for the effects of the implementation of GASB Statement No. 87.
+^{} The revenues and expenses for the year ended June 30, 2022 were not restated to show the effects of the implementation of GASB Statement No. 96 for comparative purposes.

 Generally, operating revenues, including tuition and fees and grants and contracts, noncapital, are earned for providing goods and services to the various customers and constituencies of the District.
 Operating expenses are those expenses incurred to acquire or produce the goods and services provided in return for the operating revenues earned and to fulfill the mission of the District.
 Nonoperating revenues are those received or pledged for which goods and services are not provided; for example, state appropriations are nonoperating because they are provided by the legislature to the District without the legislature directly receiving commensurate goods and services for those revenues.
-As a result, the operating loss of \$61.3 million is mostly balanced by the state general apportionment sources resulting in an increase in the District's Net Position of \$34.2 million.
+As a result, the operating loss of \$67.9 million is mostly balanced by the state general apportionment sources resulting in an increase in the District's Net Position of \$26.1 million.